phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 We will look at the following:

-* Operational Context - Optimize your downstream processes
+* Operational Context - Optimize your downstream processes.
 * Cache - Caching your endpoints.
 * Asynchronous - Concurrent execution of multiple requests or sources.
-* Batch - Solving N+1
+* Batch - Solving N+1.
-* Generics support
+* Generics support.
-* Events and custom execution
+* Events and custom execution.
-* Transformation and mapping
+* Transformation and mapping.
-* Build tools - Maven and Gradle support
+* Build tools - Maven and Gradle support.

 All source code is available here: [github.com/phillip-kruger/graphql-experimental](https://github.com/phillip-kruger/graphql-experimental)